Stannieman/HomeCloud/Readme.md

 A fixed IP is assigned through DHCP and the cloud is always accessible through that.

 ## Components
-Apart from managing the storage all other functions of the cloud are handled by separate *Docker* containers, each responsible for a single task.
+Apart from managing the storage all other functions of the cloud are handled by separate *Components*.
 Check out [Components.md](<./Components.md>) for instructions about adding and maintaining components.

 ## Storage
 The storage is always available and mounted to */storage* on the host.
-This mountpoint is then made available to all *Docker* containers that need it through a mounted volume.
+This mountpoint is then made available for all other components that need it.

 ### File system
 *ZFS* is used as the file system for the main data storage.